 Key Features

-• Identifying and monitoring changes in the database through automatic query monitoring.
+- Identify and monitor changes in the database using automated query monitoring.

 Pros